 - A major lender of the Group, or its business executive thereof

 - A counterparty that receives a large amount of donations from the Group, or its business executive thereof

-- A major shareholder of the Company (who possesses 10% or more of the total voting right either directly or indirectly), or its business executive thereof
+- A major shareholder of the Company (who possesses 10% or more of the total voting rights either directly or indirectly), or its business executive thereof

-- A business executive of the party whose major investor (who possesses 10% or more of the total voting right either directly or indirectly) is the Group
+- A business executive of the party whose major investor (who possesses 10% or more of the total voting rights either directly or indirectly) is the Group

-- A consultant, certified public accountant or other accounting professional, attorney or other legal professional who receives a large amount of monetary or other assets from the Group other than the executive remunerations (in case of a legal entity, association or other organization, a person belonging thereto)
+- A consultant, certified public accountant, or other accounting professional, attorney, or other legal professional who receives a large amount of monetary or other assets from the Group other than the executive remuneration (in case of a legal entity, association, or other organization, a person belonging thereto)

 - A person who belongs to an accounting firm that conducts the statutory audit of the Company

-- A person who has fallen under the above criteria (i) in the past ten years
+- A person who has fallen under the above criterion (i) in the past 10 years

 - A person who has fallen under any of the above criteria (ii) through (ix) in the past three years